joyceliaoo/RPG_period06_team10/README.md

 # RPG_period06_team10

 ## Classes
+Characters- All characters in the game have certain attributes: HP, attack, defense, and strength.
+The type of character determines the varying values of these attributes.
 There are two different types of Characters:
 - Protagonist

-Upon initializing the game, the user could choose among 3 kinds of Protagonist, each with different strong and weak attributes.
+Upon initializing the game, the user could choose among 3 kinds of Protagonists, each with different strong and weak attributes.

 	1. Rogue: low hp, high defense
 	2. Paladin: high hp, low strength